 During the Civil War years, Governor Samuel Kirkwood believed there was a great need for our State University to have an astronomical observatory.
-The first one was built in 1874, a small brick building located at the north end of Clinton Street (where the President’s Home now stands).
-In 1891, a second observatory was erected on the Red Brick campus, located nearer the newly-built Science Hall, directly west of where the Dental Building would be placed in 1894.
-The building remained there until 1923, when brought down to make room for the new University (Jessup) Hall.
+The first one was built in 1874 – a small brick building located at the north end of Clinton Street – where the President’s Home now stands.
+In 1891, a second observatory was erected on the SUI Red Brick Campus, located nearer the newly-built Science Hall, directly west of where the Dental Building would be placed in 1894.
+The observatory remained there until 1923, when brought down to make room for the new University Hall (Jessup).

 Location: Built in 1891, the University’s second observatory was located on the far north side of University Square, directly west of where the Dental Building would be constructed in 1894.

 In the early 1860’s, in the midst of the great Civil War, Governor Samuel Kirkwood was looking far beyond the ravages of war and seeing a State University that would measure up with the best colleges back east.
 In his Second Biennial Address to State of Iowa legislators gathered in Des Moines, Kirkwood dreamed about this fledgling school back in Iowa City and what it could actually become.
 In that address he specifically requested funding for a chemical laboratory, additional lecture rooms that would host studies in philosophy, and an astronomical observatory.
 In his own words…